Shinzo Watanabe

-Shinzō Watanabe (渡辺 信三 Watanabe Shinzō, 23 December 1935) is a Japanese mathematician, who has made fundamental contributions to probability theory, stochastic processes and stochastic differential equations.
-He is regarded and revered as one of the fundamental contributors to the modern probability theory and Stochastic calculus.
+Shinzō Watanabe (渡辺 信三 Watanabe Shinzō, born 23 December 1935) is a Japanese mathematician, who has made fundamental contributions to probability theory, stochastic processes and stochastic differential equations.
+He is revered as a luminary in the field of modern probability theory and stochastic calculus.
 The pioneering book “Stochastic Differential Equations and Diffusion Processes” he wrote with Nobuyuki Ikeda has attracted a lot of researchers into the area and is known as the “Ikeda-Watanabe” for researchers in the field of stochastic analysis.
-He had been served as the editor of Springer Mathematics.
+He serves as the editor of Springer Mathematics.